BonyanOrg/bonyan/README.md

-# Fudrasing platform based on WordPress - Give WP plugin
+# Fundrasing platform based on WordPress - Give WP plugin

 ## Basic information, the scope of work, and achievable goals
 A. Developing and designing the website of Bonyan Organization